 Slack’s focus on enterprise business clearly paid off (ha!) and it will be interesting to see how and if the decision to go public will change the company.
 There is a lot going on in the 'enterprise productivity’ market with Atlassian, Asana and recently even Dropbox and so many other players all fighting for enterprise wallets.
 The cash infusion will bring Slack in a comfortable position and stock up its war chest for the fights to come.

-I'm a freelance UX designer, information architect, and digital consultant.
+I'm a freelance UX strategist.
 Think of this newsletter as everything that is on my mind (hence the name): New and emerging tech and design trends, tools and ideas that I stumble upon and think are worth talking about.